secondlife/viewer/doc/testplans/pbr_terrain_composition.md

 - If it is texture terrain, the "PBR Metallic Roughness" checkbox should be unchecked, and the floater should display the four textures applied to the terrain.
 - If it is material terrain, the "PBR Metallic Roughness" checkbox should be checked, and the floater should display the four materials applied to the terrain.

+In addition, where possible, textual labels and descriptions in the tab should make sense given the current value of the "PBR Metallic Roughness" checkbox.
+If the checkbox is unchecked, the labels should refer to textures.
+If the checkbox is checked, the labels should refer to materials.

 ### Toggling Composition Type

 When toggling the "PBR Metallic Roughness" checkbox to the opposite value, which does not correspond to the current terrain type, one of the following sets of four terrain swatches will be displayed: